Contact

-Open to former members of the EMBL International PhD Programme (EIPP) or postdoctoral fellows who left EMBL between 2016-21.
+Open to former members of the EMBL International PhD Programme (EIPP) or postdoctoral fellows who left EMBL between 2017-22.
 The eligibility period can be extended beyond seven years in specific cases, for example for parental leave or sickness.

 The John Kendrew Young Scientist Award (JKA) was launched in 2007 as an initiative from the EMBL Pensioner’s Association to honour EMBL’s first Director General, Sir John Kendrew (1975-1982), and to support scientists in the early stages of their career.
 It has been sponsored by Roland Specker since 2011.

 The Award recognises excellence in science and/or science communication.
 It is open to all pre- and postdocs two to seven years AFTER leaving EMBL.
-The award consists of a gold-plated medal, a cash prize of €10,000 (this was increased from €1,000 to €2,000 in 2013, from €5,000 to €7,500 in 2014, and from €7,500 in 2020) and the logistical costs of bringing the winner to EMBL Heidelberg to present a talk at the Award Ceremony on EMBL Lab Day.
+The award consists of a gold-plated medal, a cash prize of €15,000 and the logistical costs of bringing the winner to EMBL Heidelberg to present a talk at the Award Ceremony on EMBL Lab Day.

-Criteria for applicants:
+Criteria for applicants

 To qualify, candidates should: